cofenberg/unrimp/README.md

 		- Mac OS X in mind (nothing more at the moment, but in mind is important because Mac OS X 10.11 only supports OpenGL 4.1 and has some other nasty issues)

-Renderer API and Backends
+Rendering hardware interface (RHI) and implementations
 ======
-- Renderer implementations for
+- RHI implementations for
 	- Vulkan (not feature complete, yet)
-	- Direct3D 12 (early phase)
+	- Direct3D 12 (not feature complete, yet)
 	- Direct3D 11
 	- OpenGL (by default a OpenGL 4.1 context is created, the best OpenGL version Mac OS X 10.11 supports, so lowest version we have to support)
 	- OpenGL ES 3